Application period is open until March 23, 2025!

 Fulbright Seminar:

-Distinguished Teachers will participate in a Fulbright seminar at their host university featuring discussions led by university staff, faculty members, and invited guests.
-The seminar topics will focus on reflecting on the field experience, shaping the research projects, and examining trends and current issues in education, such as curriculum, instruction and learning, assessment, instructional technology, studentcentered learning, and teacher leadership, among other topics that are of interest to participants.
+Fulbright Teachers will participate in a Fulbright seminar at their host university featuring discussions led by university staff, faculty members, and invited guests.
+The seminar topics will focus on reflecting on the field experience, shaping the educator projects, and examining trends and current issues in education, such as curriculum, instruction and learning, assessment, instructional technology, student-centered learning, and teacher leadership, among other topics that are of interest to participants.
 Participants will collaborate with host universities to shape the seminar topics and focus.
 During the seminars, participants will also share their expertise, experience, and information about their home community educational system with each other.
 The seminar will also touch on thematic topics like climate education and digital literacy.

 "The best influence was all the international connections I made during my stay in Arizona State University.
 I got to see my own work from far and understood what is good in it and what there is to change.
 There is great diversity within and between education systems.
 Although many national systems have similar industrial characteristics, there are different levels of prescription and control.
 The simple fact which I have experienced in my own school - and I found it also in Griffith Elementary, where I taught during my stay, is that students need teachers who connect with them and who believe in them.
 The key to rising achievement is to recognize that teaching and learning is a relationship.
 “One size fits all” doesn’t work.
 Every child deserves a teacher who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be."
 Fulbright Distinguished Awards in Teaching program Grantee 2018-2019